RI-SE/ATOS/docs/Contributing/Pull Requests/pull_requests.md

 <a name="pull-requests"></a>
 ## Pull requests

-Good pull requests - patches, improvements, new features - are great.

 **Please ask in the [discussions](https://github.com/RI-SE/ATOS/discussions) tab** before embarking on any significant pull request (e.g. implementing new features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the